All Episodes

 It's not going to happen.

-I just wanted you to know that the idea that I had, me moderating a Democrat debate, that has been endorsed.
+I just wanted you to notice the idea that I had me moderating a Democrat debate, that has been endorsed.

-Democrats uh boycotted the Fox News channel slash congressional black caucus debate back in 2007.
+Democrats boycotted the Fox News channel/slash congressional black caucus debate back in 2007.

 So a lot of Republicans are out there saying, you know, this isn't just about Republicans not liking moderators.

-Democrats didn't like the idea of Fox News Channel doing a debate uh back in 07.
+Democrats didn't like the idea of Fox News channel doing a debate back in 2007.

 Yeah, but the difference is the Democrats didn't do theirs.